 I’m not saying we should ignore a husband’s blatant sin or destructive patterns.
 We definitely need to pray about confronting disrespectful, destructive, or immoral patterns of behavior.
 However, we can’t ONLY focus on his areas of weakness.
 Our men need to know that we believe in them.
 They need to know that we notice their strengths too!

 A simple way to communicate respect is to voice appreciation for the big and small things your husband does for you and your family.
 Does he go to work each day?
 Tell him how much you appreciate his hard work.
 Does he set aside some time each day to play with the kids?
 Let him know how much you appreciate that.
 Does he refrain from stopping at the bar on the way home from work?
 Tell him how much you appreciate that he comes straight home to his family.
-A great gift you can give to your husband is your daily appreciation for all he does.
+A great gift you can give to your husband is your daily appreciation for all he does, and to affirm things that he actually does right!
 It’s a sign of respect.

-I thought that title would get your attention!! 🙂 However, I’m not talking about guys lusting after scantily-clad Dallas Cowboy cheerleaders.
+I thought the title of this devotional would get your attention!! 🙂 However, I’m not talking about guys lusting after scantily-clad Dallas Cowboy cheerleaders.
 Instead, I’m talking about how men are naturally drawn to women who are cheerleaders in the sense of being their supporters and encouragers.
 So let me ask you this question.
 Does your husband sense that you are his cheerleader?

 Most men struggle with feeling inadequate.
 Most men wrestle with feeling like a failure.
 Many men may never put effort into being a better father, husband, employee, or disciple of Jesus because they fear failure.
 In other words, they’d rather not try at all if it means they could risk the embarrassment of people noticing them failing in their endeavor.
 Perhaps this is why God instructed Joshua over and over again to “be strong and courageous” (Joshua 1:9).
 Joshua’s natural bent was to fear failure instead of stepping out with courage.

 This is where a wife can make a huge difference!
 By speaking words of encouragement and affirmation and respect, your husband may find the courage to move forward.
 1 Thessalonians 5:11 instructs us to “encourage one another and build each other up“.
-By becoming your husband’s cheerleader, your man may risk failure to step out and seek to be become a stronger, and more godly, leader of your family.
+By becoming your husband’s cheerleader, your man may risk failure to step out and seek to be become a stronger, and more godly leader of your family.
 Wouldn’t that be awesome?!